 The Nordic-Baltic Section is open to all who are interested in Nordic-Baltic folkloristics or the folklore of the Nordic or Baltic countries, irrespective of its origins, including the circumpolar areas and Nordic or Baltic minority groups around the world.
 The purpose of the Nordic-Baltic Section is to advance folkloristic studies connected with any and all of these fields of interest and connect scholars all over the world whose work bears on those subjects.
 Both members and non-members of AFS are welcome to join the section.

-Section dues help support the Boreal Prize, awarded to an outstanding article-length student essay on a folklore topic having to do with Northern Europe and/or the diasporas of its various peoples.
+Section dues help support the Boreal Prize, awarded to outstanding article-length student essays on a folklore topic having to do with Northern Europe and/or the diasporas of its various peoples.
 Submissions may be at any stage of the publication process: unpublished, under review, accepted for publication, or already in print.
 Submissions must be written in English.